UCL/ECON-CLUSTER/README.md

 A detailed discussion of how to submit batch jobs with many useful the SGE options can be found on the [Economics Wiki](https://www.econ.ucl.ac.uk/wiki/index.php/Non-interactive_sessions).

 In addition, like an interactive session, you will have to add lines specifying hard run time and memory requirements.
-For example, if you submit a a `qsub` using a shell script you must add:
+For example, when you submit a job, in the shell script you must add:

 ```sh
 #$ -l h_rt=1:10:35  # This line specifies run time of 1 hour, 10 mins and 35 seconds